COMP2160-Game-Development/Prac-02/README.md

 Rather than polling to handle our turbo, we will be using an event-driven approach, where we assign a method we want to call every time the turbo button is pressed to our turbo button delegate.
 See the lecture notes if you want to brush-up on delegates and how they operate.

-Firstly, we should set-up some values.
-We'll need two new variables: a private ```boost``` variable which we'll factor into our movement calculation, and a tunable ```boostRate``` that we can modify in the inspector.
+First, we'll need two new variables: a private ```boost``` variable which we'll factor into our movement calculation, and a tunable ```boostRate``` that we can modify in the inspector.
 Following the same patterns we have so far, add this into your code.
 Should the boost be multipled into our movement, or added?
 What is the difference, and how might this impact gameplay?

 Next, we should set-up the method that we want to call. ```OnTurbo``` seems like a good name: